If you are looking to upgrade your dining room but are on a budget, then painting your oak table and chairs is an inexpensive alternative.

-- Kitchen table in green with light blue- and olive-colored chairs
+- Kitchen table in the green shade with light blue- and olive-colored chairs

-- Black table that pairs beautifully with the blue and green family chairs
+- The black table – pairs beautifully with the blue and green family chairs

 - Dark red table with black or gray chairs in the dining room

-- lime green table that matches chairs with raspberry reds
+- The lime green table – matches the chairs with raspberry red

-And why not, you can always paint it again if you don’t like the look after few weeks or months.
+And why not?
+You can always repaint it if you don’t like the look after a few weeks or months.